-- Red Flag means there is a RIDER INJURED.
+- Red Cross Flag means there is a RIDER INJURED.
 It means caution, idle speed through area, no jumping, or passing.
 You must keep your wheels on the ground, at risk of being disqualified.

 - Riders must maintain a speed of 5 mph in pit areas and on the grounds or risk disqualification.

 - Riders must be signed up before entering the track.

 - Only authorized personnel are to be inside the track fence.
 Mechanics must stay in designated area.

 - Each rider is responsible for the actions of his/her family and pit crew.

 - Classes may be combined and staggered started, based on turnout.